Burgundy

 Home to many of France’s very finest wines, the picturesque Burgundy winegrowing region is made up of a patchwork of small vineyards.
 The region has two main grape varieties; chardonnay for the white wines, and the famous pinot noir for the red wines.
 Terroir is all important, and the position of the maze of walled vineyards spreading in and around the villages, dictates which grapes will become Grand Cru, Village or Regional wines.
 Thirteen miles (21 km), southwest of Burgundy’s wine capital, Beaune, lies the Roman bath village of Santenay.
 Here, the majority of the vineyards are planted with grow pinot noir grapes, but the higher slopes are being planted more and more with Chardonnay.
 The red wines of Santenay are well structured and finely balanced.
 The whites have mineral undertones.

-The grapes for this wine are grown in the vineyard that is adjacent to the family château, with views across to the typical Bourguignon roof-top of Château Santenay, and down to the lower village.
+The grapes for this wine are grown in the vineyard that is adjacent to the family château, with views across to the typical Bourguignon roof-top of Château de Santenay, and down to the lower village.
 The wine gains its character from the south-easterly facing position of the vineyard, and the sandy-clay soil with fallen limestone rocks from the nearby cliffs; as well of course from the wine-making skills of Jean-François Chapelle.
-After the manual harvest, the wine is matured in oak barrels for 10-12 months.
+After the manual harvest, the wine is matured in oak barrels for 10-14 months.

 > Wine - Red

-> Grape Varieties – Pinot Noir
+> Grape varietals – Pinot Noir

 > Vineyard size – 20ha